humdrum-tools/vhv-documentation/humdrum/scale_degrees/index.md

 *-	*-
 </script>

-Proper display of the hat will depend on what font is used.
+Proper display of the hat will depend on what font is used; otherwise, the hat will follow the digit.

 #### Staff placement ####